txemasv/cocktail-me/README.md

 The App shows an interactive list with an collection of smoothies and cocktails.
 Touching one item on the list, you can see the drinks details: ingredients, instruction, glass.

-**The objective** of this project is to share a complete Android example to create a Json Rest API Client using good design practices.
+**The objective** of this project is to share a basic Android example to create a Json Rest API Client using good design practices.

+(If you want to see a more **complex example using MVP, RxAndroid, Dagger** you can link to my project [ghibli-films](https://github.com/txemasv/ghibli-films)).

 ## Key Features
 - Collapsing tool bar layout.